Roy Masters (rugby league)

-Roy Masters AM (born 15 October 1941) is an Australian sports journalist and former rugby league football coach.
+Roydon John Masters AM (born 15 October 1941) is an Australian sports journalist and former rugby league football coach.
 He is a sports columnist for the Sydney Morning Herald.
 He was a school teacher with an interest in team psychology who enjoyed some success as a schoolboy coach before embarking on a professional coaching career in the NSWRFL Premiership.

 Family and early life

 Roy was the eldest of seven children to author and journalist Olga Masters and her school teacher husband.
 His siblings include current affairs journalist Chris Masters, Ian Masters, a Los Angeles radio show host, Quentin Masters, a London-based film producer, Sue Masters television Producer and Deb Masters.